 Can animals be political?
-This public event takes a ‘more-than-human’ approach to politics and conflict, exploring animals’ role in mediating (interhuman) conflicts, solidarities and inequalities.
+This event takes a ‘more-than-human’ approach to politics and conflict, exploring animals’ role in mediating (interhuman) conflicts, solidarities and inequalities.

 Reflecting the recent ‘animal turn’ within the social sciences and humanities, this event explores the political role of animals.
 This event connects the work of two key scholars whose research takes an interspecies approach to politics.
 Drawing from research conducted on smart cities in India, Yamini Narayanan shows how pigs are instrumentalised for the maintenance of socio-spatial inequalities based on caste.
 Lisa Jean Moore explores the sociology of the horseshoe crab, an animal that has been exploited as a resource for different purposes but has also contributed to our understanding of geological time and is now labelled as vulnerable.